topcoder-platform/u-bahn-app/README.md

 REACT_BULK_UPLOAD_TEMPLATE_ID => The id of the database record which is associated with the bulk upload template file.
 You would need to query the endpoint under REACT_APP_SEARCH_UI_API_URL to get the id and then set it against this variable

+REACT_APP_EMSI_SKILLPROVIDER_ID => The skill provider id with name 'EMSI'.
+Denotes that the skills with an externalId are using EMSI as the skill provider

 REACT_APP_AUTH0_DOMAIN => The Auth0 login domain

 REACT_APP_AUTH0_CLIENTID => The Auth0 clientId